telerik/ajax-docs/controls/spell/how-to/spellchecking-multiple-text-areas.md

 * Call the RadSpell client object set_textSource() method, passing the new custom text source object instance.

->note HtmlElementTextSource is defined in the Telerik.Web.UI.Spell assembly, and registered for availability to JavaScript within RadSpell.js.
+>tip HtmlElementTextSource is defined in the Telerik.Web.UI.Spell assembly, and registered for availability to JavaScript within RadSpell.js.
 RadSpell.js is normally a resource and not visible to you, but you can find the JavaScript source in the Telerik® UI for ASP.NET AJAX installation directory under "\scripts".

 This general approach can be used not just for TextBoxes, but for spell checking any combination of controls on a web page.

->note At runtime the joined string might look like:
+>tip At runtime the joined string might look like:
 >"bad spelling 1`<controlSeparator><br/></controlSeparator>bad spelling 2<controlSeparator><br/></controlSeparator>`bad spelling 3"
 >But is displayed as in **Figure 1** .
 >The "`<controlSeparator>`" tags are arbitrary and can be any unique string that is used to join in the get_text() method and parse back apart in the set_text() method.
 The "`<br>` tags are necessary to show each misspelling on a separate line in the "Not in Dictionary' section of the dialog.